-Prime contractors shall utilize the specific DBEs/SBEs listed on their bid or proposal to perform the work and supply the materials for which each is listed unless the contractor obtains written consent from the District.
-Unless the District consent is provided, the contractor shall not be entitled to any payment for work or material for which a DBE/SBE is listed unless that work is performed or supplied by the listed DBE/SBE.
-The District may provide such written consent only if the prime contractor has good cause to substitute or terminate the listed DBE/SBE firm.
+Prime contractors shall utilize the specific DBEs/SBEs listed on their bid or proposal to perform the work and supply the materials for which each is listed unless the contractor obtains written consent from BART.
+Unless BART consent is provided, the contractor shall not be entitled to any payment for work or material for which a DBE/SBE is listed unless that work is performed or supplied by the listed DBE/SBE.
+BART may provide such written consent only if the prime contractor has good cause to substitute or terminate the listed DBE/SBE firm.
 Good cause includes the following circumstances:

-(i) The listed DBE/SBE subcontractor fails or refuses to execute a written contract;

-(ii) The listed DBE/SBE subcontractor fails or refuses to perform the work of its subcontract in a way consistent with normal industry standards.
-Provided, however, that good cause does not exist if the failure or refusal of the DBE/SBE subcontractor to perform its work on the subcontract results from the bad faith or discriminatory action of the prime contractor;

-(iii) The listed DBE/SBE subcontractor fails or refuses to meet the prime contractor's reasonable, nondiscriminatory bond requirements.

-(iv) The listed DBE/SBE subcontractor becomes bankrupt, insolvent, or exhibits credit unworthiness;

-The listed DBE/SBE subcontractor is ineligible to work on public works projects because of suspension and debarment proceedings pursuant 2 CFR Parts 180, 215 and 1,200 or applicable state law;

-(vii) The District has determined that the listed DBE/SBE subcontractor is not a responsible contractor;

-(vi) The listed DBE/SBE subcontractor voluntarily withdraws from the project and provides to the District written notice of its withdrawal;

-(vii) The listed DBE/SBE is ineligible to receive DBE/SBE credit for the type of work required;
+- 1. The listed DBE/SBE subcontractor fails or refuses to execute a written contract; - 2.
+The listed DBE/SBE subcontractor fails or refuses to perform the work of its subcontract in a way consistent with normal industry standards.
+Provided, however, that good cause does not exist if the failure or refusal of the DBE/SBE subcontractor to perform its work on the subcontract results from the bad faith or discriminatory action of the prime contractor; - 3.
+The listed DBE/SBE subcontractor fails or refuses to meet the prime contractor's reasonable, nondiscriminatory bond requirements. - 4.
+The listed DBE/SBE subcontractor becomes bankrupt, insolvent, or exhibits credit unworthiness; - 5.
+The listed DBE/SBE subcontractor is ineligible to work on public works projects because of suspension and debarment proceedings pursuant 2 CFR Parts 180, 215 and 1,200 or applicable state law; - 6.
+BART has determined that the listed DBE/SBE subcontractor is not a responsible contractor; - 7.
+The listed DBE/SBE subcontractor voluntarily withdraws from the project and provides to BART written notice of its withdrawal; - 8.
+The listed DBE/SBE is ineligible to receive DBE/SBE credit for the type of work required;

-(viii) A DBE/SBE owner dies or becomes disabled with the result that the listed DBE/SBE contractor is unable to complete its work on the contract;

-(ix) Other documented good cause that the District determines compels the termination of the DBE/SBE subcontractor.
-Provided, that good cause does not exist if the prime contractor seeks to terminate a DBE/SBE it relied upon to obtain the contract so that the prime contractor can self- perform the work for which the DBE/SBE contractor was engaged or so that the prime contractor after contract award.
+- 9. A DBE/SBE owner dies or becomes disabled with the result that the listed DBE/SBE contractor is unable to complete its work on the contract; - 10.
+Other documented good cause that BART determines compels the termination of the DBE/SBE subcontractor.
+Provided, that good cause does not exist if the prime contractor seeks to terminate a DBE/SBE it relied upon to obtain the contract so that the prime contractor can self- perform the work for which the DBE/SBE contractor was engaged or so that the prime contractor can substitute another DBE/SBE or non-DBE/SBE contractor after contract award.

-Before the prime contractor can transmit to the District a request to terminate and/or substitute a DBE/SBE subcontractor, the prime contractor must give notice in writing to the DBE/SBE subcontractor, with a copy to the District, of its intent to request to terminate and/or substitute, and the reason for the request.
+Before the prime contractor can transmit to BART a request to terminate and/or substitute a DBE/SBE subcontractor, the prime contractor must give notice in writing to the DBE/SBE subcontractor, with a copy to BART, of its intent to request to terminate and/or substitute, and the reason for the request.

-The prime contractor then must give the DBE/SBE five days to respond to the prime contractor's notice and advise the District and the contractor of the reasons, if any, why it objects to the proposed termination of its subcontract and why the District should not approve the prime contractor's action.
-If required in a particular case as a matter of public necessity (e.g., safety), the District may provide a response period shorter than five days.
+The prime contractor then must give the DBE/SBE five days to respond to the prime contractor's notice and advise BART and the contractor of the reasons, if any, why it objects to the proposed termination of its subcontract and why BART should not approve the prime contractor's action.
+If required in a particular case as a matter of public necessity (e.g., safety), BART may provide a response period shorter than five days.

-If written objections are filed by the DBE/SBE, the District shall give notice in writing of at least five working days to the listed subcontractor of a hearing by the District on the prime contractor's request for substitution.
+If written objections are filed by the DBE/SBE, BART shall give notice in writing of at least five working days to the listed subcontractor of a hearing by BART on the prime contractor's request for substitution.